mosman01/NAO-CoA/README.md

 - to view timeseries interactively, download the .html files and view offline.
 (They cannot be viewed in Github due to size restrictions)
 - Please note that the use of data is subject to authers' copyrights.
 To use please cite as:

-Osman, M., Zaitchik, B., Badr, H., Hameed, S., 2020: “North Atlantic Centers of Action and Seasonal to Subseasonal Temperature Variability in Europe and the Eastern United States”, (Under Submission)
+_Osman, M., Zaitchik, B., Badr, H., Hameed, S., 2020: “North Atlantic Centers of Action and Seasonal to Subseasonal Temperature Variability in Europe and the Eastern United States”, Int.
+J. Climatol, (Under Submission)_

 <div>